Autopsy picture of John McBean

 Lorraine Sylvia:

 The body is presented to the County Morgue secured in a blue body bag … It should be noted that this body originally emanated from commingled remains formerly annotated as MC64-68C.
-(Mt.
-Carmel Doe 66, pg.
+(MC Doe 66, pg.
 3)

 Body is extensively charred with massive destruction of many bony tissues; but Mickey and Minnie characters are seen on a diaper which is still in the pocket of a jacket worn by the victim.
 Stephen Putthoff and Gary Sisler performed the autopsy.
 The body is fractured, shattered, severely decomposed and crawling with maggots.
 No visceral organs are present, or at least recognizable.